edwin170/downr1n/README.md

 </p>
 </details>

+# importants things

+- on ios 13 the touch id doesn't work so the home button on iphone 7 will not work sadly.

 # Warnings
 - I am **NOT** responsible for any data loss.
 The user of this program accepts responsibility should something happen to their device.